What Sets UM-Flint's Nursing (MSN) Program Apart?

-The MSN from UM-Flint offers an online format for practicing registered nurses with different educational and professional backgrounds.
+The MSN offers an online format with minimal campus visits (3-6/year).
 Students have the option to pursue the MSN on a full-time (two years to complete) or part-time (three years) basis to complete a concentration as a Family Nurse Practitioner.

 INTEGRATED CLINICAL EXPERIENCES

 In-depth online courses are integrated to provide valuable hands-on learning so the student becomes part of the real-world healthcare team.
 You’ll complete your local clinical practicums under the close supervision and mentorship of experienced professionals who inspire as well as impart knowledge.

 MSN faculty members are actively involved in a wide range of relevant research projects and encourage MSN students to participate in research.
 You’ll have the opportunity to pursue your specific research interests while helping improve healthcare services to patients from diverse communities, cultures, and backgrounds.

 Learn from professional clinicians at the forefront of their fields.
 Our faculty experts remain available to support, mentor, and guide you toward your professional goals throughout the program’s completion and beyond.

 PATH TO DNP

 The MSN program provides an excellent foundation for students who wish to complete a Doctor of Nursing Practice.
 Open to masters-level registered nurses who are Certified Nurse Practitioners, Nurse Midwives, Clinical Nurse Specialists, or Certified Registered Nurse Anesthetists, UM-Flint’s DNP program further develops your in-demand leadership skills while providing you with a terminal degree in nursing.